Only a City-licensed contractor can apply for this permit.

 In order to ensure public safety through compliance with the International Construction Code (ICC) as adopted by the City of New Orleans as well as all other related state and parish regulations, permits must be obtained by licensed mechanics for work to be performed in the City of New Orleans.
 A mechanical permit is required if you plan to install, repair, replace, or alter any mechanical or gas-fired apparatus or equipment, such as air conditioning systems, electric or gas heaters, electric or gas furnaces or heaters, or gas lines.
 Fees are based on a several factors related to complexity of the work to be completed including, but not limited to the type equipment being installed, number of connections, and how many pieces of each type of equipment will be installed.

-Adoption of new codes by the LSUCCC has necessitated substantive and operational changes.
+Adoption of new codes by the Louisiana State Uniform Construction Code Council (LSUCCC) has necessitated substantive and operational changes.
 The most significant substantive changes for mechanical and fuel gas permits are as follows:

-Required forms necessary for submitting blower door test results, duct leakage results, or visual air envelope results are available in out office located at 1300 Perdido St., Room 7W03, New Orleans, LA 70112 and online below as well as at the One Stop website www.nola.gov/onestop
+Required forms necessary for submitting blower door test results, duct leakage results, or visual air envelope results are available in our office located at 1340 Poydras St, Suite 800, New Orleans, LA 70112 and online below as well as at the One Stop website www.nola.gov/onestop.